jasonish/nsm-rpms/README.md

 NSM RPMs
 ========

-The NSM RPMs is a collection packages related to Network Security Monitoring.
+The NSM RPMs is a collection RPM packages related to Network Security Monitoring.

 Refer to the